boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 : This field identifies the control protocol that allocated the top-of-stack label.
 Values for this field are listed in the MPLS label type registry.

 Additional Information:
-: See the list of MPLS label types assigned by IANA at [https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-mpls-label-type].
+: See the IPFIX MPLS label type registry ([https://www.iana.org/assignments/mpls-label-values]).
 : See {{?RFC3031}} for the MPLS label structure.

 ## classificationEngineId